 Why does this happen?
-Because Apple adds protection to all its tracks to avoid the situation that users just sign up and download a bunch of songs for offline listening, then cancel the subscription and run away.
+Obviously, Apple has added protection to all its tracks to avoid the situation that users just sign up and download a bunch of songs for offline listening, then cancel the subscription and run away.

 The following detailed tutorial will take the Mac version as an example to illustrate how to record Apple Music tracks with NoteBurner Apple Music Converter.
 After following the steps below, your whole Apple Music library can be saved on iPhone, Mac or other devices even after the subscription is closed.

-Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV, AIFF, and FLAC.
+Convert Spotify music songs, playlists, or podcasts to MP3, AAC, WAV, AIFF, FLAC, and ALAC format.

 Convert Amazon Music to MP3, AAC, WAV, AIFF, FLAC, and ALAC with up to Ultra HD quality kept.